yesnik/linux-guides/files.md

 - `fdisk -l` - list the partition tables for the specified devices
 - `lsblk` - list block devices

+## Move/Rename files

+- `mv ./index.html /var/www/html` - move file `index.html` from current dir to `/var/www/html`
+- `mv -- -nxfile.conf /var/tmp/` - move file that starts with `-` to `/var/tmp/`

+**Note:** The double dash `--` means "end of command line flags".
+It tells shell command not to try to parse what comes after command line options.

 ## Copy files

 ### scp